Qonstrukt/docker-images-php/README.md

  - Fat images come with [Composer](https://getcomposer.org/) installed.
  - Fat images also contain wkhtmltopdf and wkhtmltoimage.
  - All variants can be installed with or without NodeJS (if you need to build your static assets).
  - Everything is done to limit file permission issues that often arise when using Docker.
-The image is actively tested on Linux, Windows and MacOS.
+The image is actively tested on Linux and MacOS.
- - Built upon Ubuntu 22.04 LTS.
+ - Built upon Ubuntu 24.04 LTS.
  - All images are available for the x86_64 and ARM64 architecture.

 ## Images